TheUpshot/Bedfellows/introduction.md

 #### Step By Step

-We start by computing `contributor_types`, which assigns a 'contributor_type' value to each contributor in table fec_contributions.
+We start by computing contributor types, which assigns a 'contributor_type' value to each contributor in table `fec_contributions`.
 Contributor types are one of 'national_party', 'other_party', 'multi_pac' and 'non_multi_pac'.
-Likewise, we compute table recipient_types to assign a 'recipient_type' value to each recipient in table fec_contributions.
+Likewise, we compute table `recipient_types` to assign a 'recipient_type' value to each recipient in table `fec_contributions`.
 Recipient types are one of 'national_party', 'other_party', 'pac', 'candidate'.
 See the 'In Depth' section below for a detailed explanation of assignment rules.

-We then create table contribution_limits by reading file limits.csv into the database.
+We then create table contribution_limits by reading file `limits.csv` into the database.
 This file contains FEC-regulated contribution limits for each possible combination of contributor and recipient types.
 Next, we join  `contributor_types`, `recipient_types` and `fec_contributions` into `joined_contr_recpt_types`.
 This join associates each donation with a contributor type and a recipient type.

-We're now ready to associate each donation with a contribution limit based on contributor and recipient types from table joined_contr_recpt_types and contribution limits from `contribution_limits`.
+We're now ready to associate each donation with a contribution limit based on contributor and recipient types from table `joined_contr_recpt_types` and contribution limits from `contribution_limits`.
 We do that in  `maxed_out_subscores`, which computes the percentage share of contribution limit represented by each donation.
 Maxed out subscore is, in other words, the quotient between donation amount and contribution limit.
 Finally, we compute unnormalized maxed out scores for each contributor-recipient pair by summing over all subscores associated with a pair.
 The table `unnormalized_maxed_out_scores` stores these results.

 As per our standard normalization method, we store highest score found in table `max_maxed_out_score` and then compute maxed out scores as the quotient between unnormalized scores and highest score found.
 Results are stored in  `maxed_out_scores`.